nwdigitalradio/n7nix/kernbuild/README.md

 #### kern_cpy_local.sh

 * Copies kernel components from a linux tree to some other location like a github repo
-* Used to refresh the %%kern%% directory in the repo
+* Used to refresh the _kern_ directory in the repo

 #### kern_cpy_remote.sh